Mary Oliver wrote, “Tell me, what is it you plan to do with your one wild and precious life?”

 So here are my notes.
 This website is a platform for sharing some of the evidence I’ve found.
 I hope you will find clues in some of the photos and thoughts.
 Best for me would be if it helped you connect some of your dots.

 Pamela Capone, born in the heart of Los Angeles, was the youngest of nine children orphaned by their biological parents.
-Taken in by her foster parents at 18 months old, to this day Capone considers herself a rescue, and her adoptive parents heroes.
+Taken in by her foster parents at eighteen months old, to this day Capone considers herself a rescue, and her adoptive parents heroes.
 Her debut title, The Little Girl Within: Overcoming Memories of Childhood Abuse and Abandonment, chronicles Capone’s life beginning with her first memory of being placed in foster care.
 Capone lives in Southern California with her husband, John.
-Together they have two children and and two grandchildren.
+Together they have two children and two grandchildren.